DonThompson/FradBot/README.md

 * Medivacs don't move to their squad
 * comment out std::cout << "Platoon {name} still gathering - orders on hold" << std::endl;
 * first couple platoons go out, then it quickly gets stuck and they won't attack.  orders stuck in pending?  never completed "defend"?
+* Abyssal Reef:  by complete coincidence, the move command sends you to the middle of some rocks.
+The marines can never get there, and thus just hang out.

 # Setup